Kata5/DeepLearning2021/README.md

 # DeepLearning2021

-** splitting function for test, training, validation data, some data discovery for the discriminative model ** the entire solution for generative model (VAE), latent traversal ** parameter optimalistion of VAE
-** finding meaningful dimensions of VAE according to the laten traversal ** entire documentation (documentation.pdf, future planes,  belogs to her (as finally she was alone in mileStone 3)

 # Dataset
-We decided to work on a larger and simpler database: CelebA.
+I decided to work on a larger and simpler database: CelebA.
 We have reviewed not only the recommended GAN literature (https://paperswithcode.com/paper/progressive-growing-of-gans-for-improved ) but also VAEs and beta VAEs.

 # Reproduction of results:
 For the discriminative model run the https://github.com/Kata5/DeepLearning2021/blob/main/DeepLearning2021_Milestone1_2.ipynb